manuelkasper/AS-Stats/README.md

 Installation
 ------------
-In the instructions below, "xx-asstatd.pl" refers to either netflow-asstatd.pl or sflow-asstatd.pl, depending on whether your routers generate NetFlow or sFlow data.

-- Copy the perl scripts xx-asstatd.pl and rrd-extractstats.pl to the machine that will collect NetFlow/sFlow records
+- Copy the perl scripts asstatd.pl and rrd-extractstats.pl to the machine that will collect NetFlow/sFlow records

 - Create a "known links" file with the following information about each